bbpress/bbPress/src/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-bbPress is forum software, made the WordPress way.
+bbPress is forum software for WordPress.

 == Description ==

-Are you looking for a timeless, elegant, and streamlined discussion board? bbPress is focused on ease of integration, ease of use, modern web standards, and performance.
+Are you looking for a timeless, elegant, and streamlined discussion board? bbPress is easy to integrate, easy to use, and is built to scale with your growing community.

-bbPress is spry & nimble, and allows for great add-on features through WordPress's extensive plugin system.
-It is intentionally simple yet infinitely powerful forum software, built by contributors to WordPress.
+bbPress is intentionally simple yet infinitely powerful forum software, built by contributors to WordPress.

 == Installation ==